pourmalek/covir2/Variable name structure.md

 A07 GHAN Ghanbari

-A08 YYGU Youyang	Gu (included in 20210423 update)
+A08 YYGU Youyang Gu (was included in a 20210423 uptake; this uptake was later omitted in conformation to the [rule for creating uptakes](https://github.com/pourmalek/covir2/tree/main/setup))
 <br/><br/>